Jianxuan-Li/web-F22-Assignment2-apis/README.md

 import the sql file in the root of project to your mysql database.

+## Database config

+change the config in the file `config.php` in the root of project.

 ## How to run

 1. Clone this project to your local machine